 Different factors affect the energy efficiency of swim spas.
 Just like hot tubs, swim spas can be installed above or in the ground.
 In the ground swim spas will be energy efficient because the ground acts as an insulator.

 Above ground models rely on the insulation of the shell and the water tank to make them energy efficient.
 Excellent insulation ensures that you are not paying as much for electricity to keep the water warm.

 An insulated, well-fitting cover for swim spas is another way to maintain swim spas heating.
 Hydropool Surrey offers heat shield hard covers as well as insulated thermal blankets.

-Swim spas offer the advantage of combining both swimming pool and hot tub.
+Swim spas offer the advantage of combining both a swimming pool and a hot tub.
 The wide scope of swim spa heating allows you to easily switch between one mode and the other.

 At Hydropool Surrey, we recognise the different factors which affect how swim spas are heated, which is why we’re proud of our unique self-clean technology that boosts energy efficiency and saves on swim spa heating.